JonnyBeoulve/Cryptocurrency-Checker/README.md

 * Validator (https://www.npmjs.com/package/validator)

 ## Note
-This is an in-development app that will soon be hosted on Heroku.
+This is an in-development app that will soon be host on Heroku.
 The front-end and back-end are working locally.

 Features yet to be implemented: